gitblit/fathom/fathom-site/docs/quickstart.md

 #### Execution

 You may also want to run your application and browse it.
-Generally you would do this from your IDE by running the generated `App` class in your specified *application package*.
+Generally you would do this from your IDE by running the generated `Launcher` class in your specified *application package*.
 However there may be some value to compiling and running it from a console through Maven.

 From your project directory...